cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 Barman 2.18 introduces support for tagging backup resources when saving them in object stores via `barman-cloud-backup` and `barman-cloud-wal-archive`.
-As a result, if your PostgreSQL container image includes Barman with version 2.18 or higher, Cloud Native PostgreSQL enables you to specify tags as key-value pairs for backup objects, namely base backups, WAL files and history files.
+As a result, if your PostgreSQL container image includes Barman with version 2.18 or higher, CloudNativePG enables you to specify tags as key-value pairs for backup objects, namely base backups, WAL files and history files.

 You can use two properties in the `.spec.backup.barmanObjectStore` definition: